-We spend an impressive third of our lives sleeping – so designing a comfortable and stylish bedroom is crucial to living well.
+Designing a comfortable and stylish bedroom is crucial to living well – after all, we spend an impressive third of our lives sleeping.
 Designing your perfect bedroom will take some planning, but you will be rewarded with a peaceful and relaxing space that fully accommodates your lifestyle needs and habits.
-Here's how.
+Here's how to design the perfect bedroom.

 What to consider when designing a bedroom?